Multi-Task Faces (MTF) Data Set: A Legally and Ethically Compliant Collection of Face Images for Various Classification Tasks: Data collection, processing, and labeling

-\item Secondly, the human experts further filtered the data set by eliminating each face image that did not belong to the correct identity.
-This additional verification step reduced the data set size to $6,453$ images, thereby eliminating $36,122$ images due to various reasons.
+\item First, the human experts filtered the data set by eliminating each face image that did not belong to the correct identity.
 For instance, many of the crawled images featured groups of celebrities or celebrities attending festivals with a large number of fans in the background, leading to multiple faces being cropped from the same image.
 However, only one of those faces belonged to the desired celebrity, which required the removal of the rest.
-Additionally, search engine results occasionally included images of celebrity relatives such as spouses, children, or coworkers, which were also excluded by the experts during this stage.
+Additionally, search engine results occasionally included images of celebrity relatives, such as spouses, children, or co-workers, which were also excluded by the experts during this stage.

-\item Thirdly, to ensure the suitability of the data set for training robust AI models, the experts implemented several further filtering criteria.
-Images that contained obscured or hidden parts of the celebrity's face, such as sunglasses or hands covering the mouth or eyes, were removed.
-Additionally, any images that were hand-drawn, artificially altered, or generated by AI algorithms were excluded.
+\item Second, to ensure the suitability of the data set for training robust AI models, the experts implemented several further filtering criteria.
+Images that contained hidden or too dark parts of the celebrity's face, such as sunglasses or hands covering the mouth or eyes, were removed.
+In addition, images that were hand drawn, artificially altered, or generated by AI algorithms were excluded.
 The data set was further refined by eliminating images where the celebrity's face appeared unnatural due to artistic effects or intrusive movie-related makeup, typically seen in images taken during movie shoots.
 Furthermore, images with visual disturbances such as heavy pixelation or blurring, which could potentially mislead the AI model, were also excluded from the data set.
-These filtering criteria ensured the data set consists only of high-quality, natural, and unaltered facial images suitable for training AI models.
-This process resulted in a further reduction of the data set size to $5,984$ images.
+These filtering criteria ensured that the data set consists only of high-quality, natural, and unaltered facial images suitable for training AI models.